Don’t shoot yourself in the foot … have a trading backup plan.

 Do you know that feeling in the pit of your stomach when you’ve lost literally 1,000s of hours of work?
 Start shouting obscenities at Bill Gates?
 Then you realize you’ve got literally days ahead of you trying to rebuild you computer.
 Oh boy, never again.

-So here’s my 5 Step Trading Backup Plan:
+So here’s my Simple 5 Step Trading Backup Plan:

 The better trading platforms all have built-in, automatic backup functionality now.
 TradeStation, my preferred trading platform, allows you to backup pretty much everything: indicator & system code, charts & chart settings, hotkey & order configurations, historic data, etc.

-But you’re not finished there – you can still have a hard disk crash and lose the backup files.
+But you’re not finished there.
+Most likely, your trading platform backup files are not stored in the cloud, they’re stored on your hard drive.
+So you can still have a hard disk crash and lose the backup files.
 Right?
 So you need to follow Step #2.

 I know external hard drive backup devices are very popular and cheap these days.
 But I avoid them like the plague.